stilvoid/git-aux/README.md

 When in a git repository, initialise git aux to map the repository root to the specified directory.

-Under the hood, create a .git/aux.json containing the base dir

 ### `git aux add <file>`

 If the given file is not within the git aux base dir, an error is raise.